 Aside from intense training and dedication, there is one other thing you need to be an Olympic athlete: fuel.
 Lots of it.
 For an example, see Michael Phelps' 12,000-calorie-a-day diet, which made headlines in 2008.
-While not every athlete subscribes to the Phelps fueling plan, there is still going to be a lot of eating happening in the Olympic Village once the Games kick off this Friday.
+While not every athlete subscribes to the Phelps fuelling plan, there is still going to be a lot of eating happening in the Olympic Village once the Games kick off this Friday.
 Lucas Dantas, who works in the communications department for the Rio Olympics, tells Refinery29 that when the Olympic Village kitchen reaches peak demand, it will feed a whopping 18,000 people.
 They won't all eat at the same time, of course, Dantas notes, due to varying training and competition schedules.
 So the restaurant will be open 24 hours a day to accommodate all of the athletes.

 "For the day with the biggest demand, between 60,000 and 70,000 meals will be served," Dantas says.
 To create those meals, the kitchen will use 460,000 pounds of raw ingredients each day, the Associated Press reported earlier this year.

 At the Olympic Village kitchen, athletes will get to enjoy 40 varieties of exotic fruits from Brazil, including açaí, carambola, and maracuja, AP notes.
 The buffets will include Brazilian, Asian, International, pasta and pizza, and halal and kosher offerings.
 To make sure everything is just right, the Olympic kitchen staff are holding roughly 20 food testings before the Olympics begin, according to AP.